nmushtaque/nmushtaque.github.io/README.md

 # webcontent
-This is an HTML file called retry.html
-It has a button if clicked does and XMLHttpRequest This is just an example on XHR request.
-WHAT ARE U DOINGß
+This is just a test page created during GIT learning endeavor.